mocha1x/programming-final/specs.md

 - Authenticate returning users by validating credentials against the database.
 - Protect passwords using hashing (no plain-text storage).
 - Handle all edge cases (duplicate users, wrong passwords, empty fields, etc.) gracefully.
+- Support light and dark mode with an animated theme toggle.
+- Provide an admin panel for managing user accounts.

 ---